torabir/Javascript-web-games/README.md

 # Descrition:

-3 small games for the web browser, created with JS, html and css.
+4 classic small games intended for the web browser, created with JS, html and css.

+Games:

+- Frogger
+- Whack-a-mole
+- 2d-Breakout
+- Space Invaders

 # How to run: